-Now that businesses are reopening and activities are ramping up, you may be looking for ways to safely resume certain daily activities.
-There is no way to ensure zero risk of getting COVID-19, especially when new variants of SARS-Cov-2 continue to be identified in our state.
-However, you can do certain things to help protect yourself and reduce the spread, including understanding the potential risks.
+Now that businesses are open and activities are resuming, you may be looking for ways to safely resume certain daily activities.
+There is no way to ensure zero risk of getting COVID-19, especially when new variants of SARS-Cov-2 continue to be identified in our state and spread rapidly.
+However, you can use layers of protection to help keep yourself safe and reduce the spread of disease.

 Follow these steps

 Each of us can help protect ourselves and our loved ones from COVID-19 by following these simple steps.

 COVID-19 vaccines are safe and very effective at protecting you from severe illness, hospitalization, and death caused by COVID-19.
 Learn more about vaccination.

 Everyone should wear a mask whenever you are in public, indoor settings where there is substantial to high community transmission.
 It's also a good idea to mask up outdoors if it is difficult to practice physical distancing, such as at crowded events and gatherings.
 More on masks.